The GeoTools source code is organized into the following structure:

 |spike/||scratch space for ideas and experiments and collaboration|

-Source code releases are made available on a monthly basis and are available on the downloads page:
+Source code is published with each release and is available on the downloads page:

 Source code encoding is UTF-8.